Baby Geniuses: Production

 The film's concept was conceived by producer Steven Paul, who was inspired by a moment in his life when he saw two babies communicating together at a Barneys New York.
 David Saunders, the then-president of Sony's Triumph Films, wasn't sure that the film could work until he saw the movie Babe, which had similar use of mouth morphing.
 The studio held auditions for babies in about six cities.
-Triplet actors Miles, Leo, and Gerry Fitzgerald were almost three when they were cast in the dual role of Wilt and Sly.
+Triplet actors Leo, Gerry and Myles Fitzgerald were almost three when they were cast in the dual role of Wilt and Sly.
 Jim Wagner, the film's baby wrangler, noted that the actors "still looked like babies.
 And with triplets, you can work longer hours than you can with twins."
 The film was shot for 50 days, wrapping in March 1997.

 The film faced numerous delays.
 It was originally planned to be released around Christmas 1997.
 Due to the incomplete visual effects, the film was postponed to April 10, 1998, then January 29, 1999, and then ultimately March 12, 1999.
 Baby Geniuses was one of the final films to be produced under Sony's Triumph Films label before it shuttered in 1997.
-The film was briefly handed off to Columbia TriStar Home Video for a Direct-to-video release, but eventually reverted back to a theatrical release.
+The film was briefly handed off to Columbia TriStar Home Video for a direct-to-video release, but eventually reverted back to a theatrical release.

 Reception

-Baby Geniuses received overwhelmingly negative reviews, being panned by critics and audiences alike.
-Review aggregator Rotten Tomatoes reported that only 2% of critics gave the film a positive review, based on 45 reviews.
-Its final consensus reads: "Flat direction and actors who look embarrassed to be onscreen make Baby Geniuses worse than the premise suggests."
-The film received a normalized score of 6 out of 100 on Metacritic based on 14 critics, indicating the reviews as "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert gave the film 1.5 stars out of 4, writing, "Bad films are easy to make, but a film as unpleasant as Baby Geniuses achieves a kind of grandeur.
 And it proves something I've long suspected: Babies are cute only when they're being babies.
 When they're presented as miniature adults (on greeting cards, in TV commercials or especially in this movie), there is something so fundamentally wrong that our human instincts cry out in protest."

 In a positive review, Dwayne E. Leslie of Box Office Magazine gave the film 3 out of 5 stars.
 He compared the film to Look Who's Talking, calling it a "step beyond" for its use of computer-animated mouths "instead of using facial gestures to get implied meanings across."
 The reviewer also labeled the film as "a live action Rugrats cartoon".